Hyundai Bayon review

 - 2Engines, performance and driveThere are only two engines, both 1.0-litre petrols with mild hybrid power, but you can choose manual or auto gearboxes

-- 3MPG, CO2 and running costsMild hybrid tech means the Bayon should be cheap to run
+- 3MPG, CO2 and running costsMild hybrid tech means the Bayon should be cheap to run, while residual values are strong

 - 4Interior, design and technologyThe Bayon’s dramatic exterior looks don’t carry over to the interior, which is a bit drab